leweenie/COMP231-402-TEAM1/client/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## How to get the frontend up and running?

+- Navigate to the client folder with your integrated console and use `npm install`.
+- Run the server with `npm run dev`